hongyanz/TRADES-smoothing/README.md

 # TRADES-random-smoothing

-This is the code for the paper "Random Smoothing Might be Unable to Certify L∞ Robustness for High-Dimensional Images".
+This is the code for the paper "Random Smoothing Might be Unable to Certify $L_∞$ Robustness for High-Dimensional Images".

 ## Prerequisites
 * Python (3.6.4)